 Table of Contents

 Timestamps for this week’s episode

-- 02:41 What is “burnout”, and what are some signs you see when working with people experiencing entrepreneurial burnout?
+- 02:41 What are the signs of entrepreneurial burnout?

-- 06:33 What is burnout telling you about how you currently work and how you should reevaluate your mindset about work?
+- 06:33 What is entrepreneurial burnout telling you about how you currently work?

-- 17:04 While in the middle of burnout, is it more beneficial to stop and take a break from your business or to deal with it head-on?
+- 17:04 Is it better to pause and take a break from your business during burnout or confront it directly?

-- 31:39 If someone is on the verge of burnout or already there, what is the one actionable step they can take this week to address it?
+- 31:39 What is the one actionable step to take to address burnout?

 “Regarding burnout, I’ve seen really significant physical ailments that start to show because they have far exceeded the body’s capacity to manage the level of stress.
 And so the body starts to scream, “I need help!
 This is more than I can tolerate!” – Priscilla Stephan